LucidtechAI/cradl-docs/use-cases/invoice_model.md

 In this guide you will learn how to train a OCR model that is customized to *your* invoices, and extracts the information *you* need.

 ### Prerequisites
-1. Data to train on, a minimum of 5000 pairs of invoices and ground truths.
-See [the next section](#2.GatherTrainingData) for a concrete example.
+1. **Data**, a minimum of 5000 pairs of invoices and ground truths.
+See [the next section](#2.-gather-training-data) for a concrete example.
 2. A free Cradl account.
 [Sign up here](https://cradl.ai).

 ## 1. Configure your model
 First, we need to configure the behavior of the model.
- - In the Cradl Platform, go to **Models > New model**.
+ - In Cradl, go to **Models > New model**.
  - Give your model a name, and add an optional description.
  - Add fields
-   - **Field name**: The name of the field you want to extract, keep in mind that field names should match the names in your dataset.
+   - **Field name**: The name of the field you want to extract from your invoices, keep in mind that field names should match the names in your dataset.
-   - **Description**: Give the field an optional description.
+   - **Description**: An optional description for the field.
    - **Vocabulary**: The set of symbols that is allowed in a prediction of this field.
-Shorter vocabularies reduces training time.
+Smaller vocabularies reduces training time.
    - **Max length**: The maximum number of symbols that a prediction of this field can contain.
 Shorter sequences reduces training time.

 ![Add fields in Cradl](../.gitbook/assets/fields.png)